se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     The sandbox above is editable.
 You can enter your name in the text box and see the changes rendered.
 </box>

 The application displays the details about a person.
 The _view_ component (i.e., the part users see) is defined in Angular using _templates_.
-An Angular template contains HTML code and <tooltip content="Angular allows developers to create their own HTML like tags to perform additional tasks">custom tags</tooltip>.
+An Angular template contains HTML code and and additional HTML-like tags added by Angular.
 Here is the template for the above example.

 The templates used in Angular are _declarative_ because they describe _what_ the view should look like rather than giving instructions on _how_ to construct the view.
 In the above example, we declare what we want displayed (i.e., name) and Angular renders the view.
-What makes these templates different from conventional HTML files is their dynamic behavior.
+What makes these templates different from conventional HTML files is their _dynamic behavior_.
 You will notice that as you change the name in the text box, the name rendered on the app is also updated.
-This is achieved in Angular with the help of <tooltip content="The automatic synchronization between the View and Model">two-way data binding</tooltip>.

 Along with the the templates, Angular makes use of Components.
 They contain the behavior instructions written in TypeScript language, which will look as follows.